kikiutils/node-fs-extra/README.md

 - write
 - writeSync

+### Will be affected by the node version

+`fs.cpSync` and `fsp.cp` are available starting from Node v16.7.0.

+`fs.statfsSync` and `fsp.statfs` are available starting from Node v18.15.0 up to but not including v19, as well as v19.6.0 and later.

+Avoid using these functions if your Node version falls outside the specified ranges.

 ## Versioning

 We adhere to [Semantic Versioning](http://semver.org) for this project.

 For the versions available, see the [versions on npm](https://www.npmjs.com/package/@kikiutils/fs-extra?activeTab=versions).